-For those who are lucky enough to enjoy an overnight port stay in Bangkok, the “Venice of the East”, with Azamara Club Cruises®, there’s so much to see, do and eat it can be hard to know where to begin!
+For those who are lucky enough to enjoy an overnight port stay to explore Bangkok, the “Venice of the East”, with Azamara Club Cruises®, there’s so much to see, do and eat it can be hard to know where to begin!

 Which is why we’ve created this 48 hour guide of the must-see places, how to get there and what to eat along the way for the richest experience.